One of the most overlooked parts of camping is having fun night time activities prepared.

 Once everyone is in their own sleeping bag and settling in for the night, if your kids are still too excited to sleep, playing a word game may help everyone drift off.

-Another fun alphabet game is to pick a category and then list items that begin with A through Z. We’ve played vegetables (Artichoke, Beans, Carrots to Zuchinni), Cities in Minnesota (Anoka, Bloomington, Champlin through Zumbrota), or Funny Colors (Amethyst, Beige, Colbalt to Zinc).
+Another fun alphabet game is to pick a category and then list items that begin with A through Z. We’ve played vegetables (Artichoke, Beans, Carrots to Zucchini), Cities in Minnesota (Anoka, Bloomington, Champlin through Zumbrota), or Funny Colors (Amethyst, Beige, Cobalt to Zinc).
 See how many lists you can create!